 I’m not a morning person.
 At least if compared to my husband.
 He is always chipper and happy when he gets up.
 It can be annoying.
 It’s like he turns on immediately and happily babbles as soon as he opens his eyes.
 I usually end up being the groggy monster walking slowly to the bathroom (while he is already telling me something) and looking around blindly.
 What did I want to do again?
 Oh yes, right, I wanted to take a shower!

 I currently live in Hamburg, not that far away from the Danish border.
 One thing I notice is that you find a lot of Scandinavian products here.
 Cheeses of various kinds, Rødgrød (red berry sauce), and Flæskesvær (fried pork rind) are only a few.
 It probably comes as no surprise that I felt I wanted to try a Danish recipe for buns.
+So here you go with a delicious bun prepared with yoghurt the night before.

 Danish people are probably as obsessed with bread as are Germans.
 They have perfected the simple cold cuts on a delicious slice of bread, their Smørebrød is known worldwide.
 The buttered rye bread is crowned with a creative topping, this can be a cold cut, but ranges from vegan to extremely meaty options.
 I was fortunate enough to try Smørebrød when I was in Copenhagen and can highly recommend it.
 If you have the chance, try it, I find it extremely delicious (see also pictures).